SeisSol/SeisSol/Documentation/dynamic-rupture.rst

    s_xy (nucleation patch) = + 81.6 MPa
    s_xx = s_zz = s_xz = s_yz = 0.0 Pa

-For the 30° branch in -y direction we rotate the given stresses (in that case they are the same as on the main fault) by 330° counter clockwise (or 30° clockwise) around the z-axis using the script '/preprocessing/science/stressrotation3D'.
+For the 30° branch in -y direction we rotate the given stresses (in that case, they are the same as on the main fault) by 330° counterclockwise
+(or 30° clockwise) around the z-axis using the script '/preprocessing/science/stressrotation3D'.